 ENVIRONMENTAL CERTIFICATION

-The City of Houston certifies to HUD and to GLO, acting in the role of HUD that Sylvester Turner, in his capacity as Mayor consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
+The City of Houston certifies to HUD and to GLO, acting in the role of HUD, that Sylvester Turner, in his capacity as Mayor consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
 GLO and HUD's approval of the certification satisfies its responsibilities under NEPA and related laws and authorities and allows the City of Houston to use Program funds.
 Additionally, Harris County Community Services Department (HCCSD) certifies that Dr. Adrienne Holloway, Executive Director, HCCSD, in her capacity as Certifying Officer consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
 GLO’s approval of the certification satisfies its responsibilities under NEPA and related laws and authorities and allows HCCSD to use Program funds.

 OBJECTIONS TO RELEASE OF FUNDS